38 Unique Things To Do In Jefferson City, Missouri | Karta.com

 Features a 3,000-gallon freshwater aquarium, taxidermy displays, and 5+ miles of trails.

-Inside the center’s exhibit hall, guests can observe live reptiles, walk through a replicated cave, and discover how Missouri’s ecosystems work together.
-Touch tables, dioramas, and seasonal displays make it easy for kids and adults alike to engage with the natural environment.
-There’s also a wildlife-viewing room with floor-to-ceiling windows where deer, turkeys, and songbirds often make appearances.
+In the center's exhibit hall, visitors can observe live reptiles, explore a mock cave, and discover how Missouri's ecosystems are interdependent.
+Touch tables, dioramas, and seasonal exhibits make it simple for both adults and children to engage with nature.
+There's also a wildlife viewing room with floor-to-ceiling windows where you can often spot turkeys, deer, and songbirds.

 • Free admission.